 - What colors are you using?
 If your portfolio has a garish or ugly palette, you’ll have a much harder time convincing people to stick around and look at your work.

 Cruise around to your fellow landscape photographers’ websites and see how they’re showcasing their landscape portfolios.
 See what’s working—and what isn’t.

 Pick Your Online Portfolio Builder

 Most of us don’t have time to oversee the creation of a custom-built website.
 Why not save time and money and do it yourself?
-Online website builders make it much faster and easier.
-Pick a platform like Format that gives you a free trial to try it out first to see if it fits your landscape portfolio needs.
+Website builders make it much faster and easier.
+Pick a portfolio platform like Format that gives you a free trial to try it out first to see if it fits your landscape portfolio needs.

-Consider carefully which theme you want to use.
-Each one will convey a different mood, so make sure you pick one that is both timeless, and aligns with your brand, as well as the tastes of the audience you’re trying to reach.
+Consider carefully which template you want to use.
+Each one will convey a different mood, so make sure you pick one that is both timeless and aligns with your brand, as well as the tastes of the audience you’re trying to reach.

 Choose What Work To Share

 Figuring out what to put in your landscape photography gallery is can be tough.
 Your first instinct is to cram everything you’ve ever shot in, there, right?
 Wrong!
 Don’t squeeze a thousand photos into your landscape portfolio.
 You need to focus.
 Generally speaking, the simpler and more streamlined your portfolio, the more effective it will be.